eric-pol/homelab-repo/readme.md

 #### Explanation of workflow of this github
 This is a learning experience for myself to learn the workflow of infrastructure as code.
-Just testing and apply best practices.
+Just testing and applying best practices.

 # Environment
 ## Dev-environment